Johns Hopkins–Maryland lacrosse rivalry: Recent years

 From 2001 to 2003, each match-up was decided by one goal.
 Maryland won coach Dick Edell's final, and Hopkins coach Dave Pietramala's first, game of the series in 2001.
 The Blue Jays won the following two seasons, with both games decided in overtime.
 In 2004, the teams played their 100th anniversary game and both sides wore special "throwback" jerseys.
 Hopkins scored five times before the first television timeout, then took an 8–1 first period lead on the way to a victory, 14–10.
 Hopkins extended their streak to four wins in 2005, before Maryland's new head coach Dave Cottle took away his first victory in 2006.
 In 2009, the teams played in the inaugural Day of Rivals double-header, where Hopkins preserved victory, 10–9, when a final-second Maryland shot on the crease was deflected.
 The two met for the event again in 2010, with Maryland coming out on top, 10–9, due in part to a perfect four-for-four extra-man offense.

 The rivalry became a conference matchup in the 2014–15 academic year when both schools joined the new men's lacrosse league formed by Maryland's new all-sports home, the Big Ten Conference, with Johns Hopkins as an associate member.
-The first Big Ten game between the two was an upset for Johns Hopkins 15-12 with a rematch in NCAA semi-finals May 22, 2015 at Lincoln Financial Field in Philadelphia which went to Maryland 12-11.
+The first Big Ten game between the two was an upset for Johns Hopkins 15–12 with a rematch in NCAA semi-finals May 22, 2015 at Lincoln Financial Field in Philadelphia which went to Maryland 12–11.

 Starting in 2015, the regular season winner of the game has been awarded "The Rivalry Trophy".
 It is a crab-shaped trophy, crafted by Sandtown Millworks, made using reclaimed wood from Baltimore.
 It weighs 25 pounds and measures 32 inches wide and 22 inches tall.

-The 2020 game scheduled for April 25, 2020 at Baltimore, MD was canceled by the NCAA due to the COVID-19 pandemic.
-Maryland was 5-1 after their last game against Albany on March 7, 2020, while Hopkins was 2-4 after their OT win again Mt.
+The 2020 game scheduled for April 25, 2020 at Baltimore, Maryland was canceled by the NCAA due to the COVID-19 pandemic.
+Maryland was 5–1 after their last game against Albany on March 7, 2020, while Hopkins was 2–4 after their OT win again Mt.
 St. Mary's on March 10, 2020.
-In April 2020, athletic director Jennifer S. Baker announced Hopkins and head coach Dave Pietramala mutually agreed to part ways as the university looked to “move the program in a different direction," after Pietramala had coached the Jays for 20 years and set a career record of 207-93.”
+In April 2020, athletic director Jennifer S. Baker announced Hopkins and head coach Dave Pietramala mutually agreed to part ways as the university looked to "move the program in a different direction," after Pietramala had coached the Jays for 20 years and set a career record of 207–93."

-Rival Accomplishments
+Rival accomplishments

 The following summarizes the accomplishments of the two programs.